My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 - Bad engine sensors (O2, MAF, Crankshaft, MAP, Throttle Position)

-A weak or dead battery is the most common cause of a car not starting sometimes.
+A weak or dead battery is the most common cause of a car not starting occasionally.
 Most car batteries only last 3 to 4 years.
 It is recommended to check the condition of your battery every six months.

 A battery can fail because of a bad alternator.
 Moreover, sometimes, aftermarket batteries have poor quality.
 They can fail readily.